Pseudonym321/Math-Python-and-LaTeX/README.md

 Hello World!

-I am Jasper Nice, and this is a showcase of my work
+I am Jasper Nice (formerly Tyler), and this is a showcase of my work

 I love making animated math gifs, and plan on doing it professionally one day